Lung Cancer: The Basics

 - Coughing up blood or bloody phlegm

-- New onset hoarseness or wheezing
+- New hoarseness or change in speech

-- Recurrent problems with pneumonia or bronchitis
+- Having pneumonia or bronchitis that keeps coming back

 - Weight loss